TracyChacon/Projects-freeCodeCamp.org/reference.md

 - Here's an example: `<command> <flag>`
 - Enter `pg_dump --help` in the terminal
-- The bash terminal, not the psql one
+- The bash terminal, not the psql onec
 - Press enter until you have seen the whole manual

 ## 1230. dump database